-- 9. Under the General Directive given to the International Commission by the Thirteenth International Congress of Zoology, to which reference has been made in paragraph 2 of the present paper, it will be necessary to place on the Official List of Specific Names in Zoology the specific name murinus Linnaeus, 1758, as published in the combination Vespertilio murinus, as proposed to be defined under the Plenary Powers in paragraph 8 above if the recommendation there submitted is approved by the International Commission. - 10.
-Under a further General Directive issued by the foregoing Congress directing that decisions by the Commission on applications relating to individual names are to be comprehensive in scope and to deal with all names which arise in connection with the cases in question, it will be necessary as part of the general settlement of the present case for the Commission: (1) to place on the Official Index of Rejected and Invalid Specific Names in Zoology (a) the specific name discolor Kuhl, 1817, as published in the combination Vespertilio discolor (which under the proposals now submitted would become a junior objective synonym of murinus Linnaeus, 1758, as published in the combination Vespertilio murinus) (paragraph 4(c) above) and (b) the specific name murinus Schreber, [1775], as published in the combination Vespertilio murinus, a junior homonym of the name published in the same combination by Linnaeus in 1758 (paragraph 4(b) above); (2) to place on the Official List of Generic Names in Zoology the generic name Myotis Kaup, 1829 (paragraph 4(b) above) and for the reasons given in Appendix 2 to direct that this name be treated as being of the masculine gender; (3) to place on the Official List of Specific Names in Zoology the specific name myotis Borkhausen, 1797, as published in the combination Vespertilio myotis the oldest available specific name for the type species of Myotis Kaup, 1829. - 11.
-Finally, under a General Directive issued by the Fourteenth International Congress of Zoology, Copenhagen, 1953, it is necessary to consider the family-group-name problems involved in the present case.
-Here it is necessary to note that the nominal genus Vespertilio
+9. Under the General Directive given to the International Commission by the Thirteenth International Congress of Zoology, to which reference has been made in paragraph 2 of the present paper, it will be necessary to place on the Official List of Specific Names in Zoology the specific name murinus Linnaeus, 1758, as published in the combination Vespertilio murinus, as proposed to be defined under the Plenary Powers in paragraph 8 above if the recommendation there submitted is approved by the International Commission.

+10. Under a further General Directive issued by the foregoing Congress directing that decisions by the Commission on applications relating to individual names are to be comprehensive in scope and to deal with all names which arise in connection with the cases in question, it will be necessary as part of the general settlement of the present case for the Commission : (1) to place on the Official Index of Rejected and Invalid Specific Names in Zoology (a) the specific name discolor Kuhl, 1817, as published in the combination Vespertilio discolor (which under the proposals now submitted would become a junior objective synonym of murinus Linnaeus, 1758, as published in the combination Vespertilio murinus Schreber, [1775], as published in the combination Vespertilio murinus (paragraph 4(c) above) and (b) the specific name murinus Schreber, [1775], as published in the same combination by Linnaeus in 1758 (paragraph 4(b) above); (2) to place on the Official List of Generic Names in Zoology the generic name Myotis Kaup, 1829 (paragraph 4(b) above) and for the reasons given in Appendix 2 to direct that this name be treated as being of the masculine gender; (3) to place on the Official List of Specific Names in Zoology the specific name myotis Borkhausen, 1797, as published in the combination Vespertilio Names in Zoology the specific name myotis Borkhausen, 1797, as published in the combination Vespertilio Myotis Kaup, 1829.